 The Arts & Humanities AA degree is an interdisciplinary studies sequence that brings together the arts, literature, philosophy, and foreign language classes in a structured program that enhances students' writing and critical thinking skills, encourages creativity, and develops a broader understanding of the world around us.
 It provides a strong foundation for a wide range of undergraduate majors, including humanities, the arts, literature, history, and world cultures.
 A minimum of 18 units Arts and Humanities degree.
-Program Learning Outcome:

-Upon completion of this program, students should be able to: Identify art, music, and literature from pre-history to the

-- early modern world. - Compare and contrast various presentation styles in art, music, and theater.
+- Identify art, music, and literature from pre-history to the early modern world. - Compare and contrast various presentation styles in art, music, and theater.

-Core Courses: (Complete 9 units) Units
+Core Courses: (Complete 9 units)Units

-ART 101 Survey of Art History I 3
+ART 101 Survey of Art History I

 OR

-ART 103 Art Appreciation I 3
+ART 103 Art Appreciation I